And finally, I am free.

 At this point, I was losing hope.

-I kept coming back to doctors to at least get treated for BV because the itchiness was SO BAD.
-After 1 year, 25+ health care professionals, so much gaslighting, telling me it was in my head, not being believed, reliving this trauma, I FINALLY found a doctor who believed me and wanted to get to the bottom of this.
-I told her I never had BV STD infections before, and now, every month, I’m getting diagnosed.
-She said, “Yeah, something is going on.
+I repeatedly visited doctors to treat the unbearable itchiness from BV.
+After a year and 25+ healthcare professionals, enduring gaslighting, and being dismissed, I finally found a doctor who believed me and wanted to investigate further.
+I explained that I had never had BV or STD infections before, but now, I was getting diagnosed every month.
 Your pH is incredibly high, and many white blood cells are on your wet mount; that’s not normal.

 And even if not, azithromycin-treated a few other things.
 Cool.
 Doubt it was Chlamydia because I haven’t had sex since the rape and had been retested a billion times, but whatever.